 8. Logan (dir.
 James Mangold)

 Considering how the past eight X-Men films have homed in on Wolverine in some way, it is no easy feat to have his solo outing stand out.
-That is even within its own franchise.
 But Logan defies expectations, crafting one of the most striking chapters in the expansive world of superheroes.

-Not only is the film is a near-perfect swan song for an aged hero, but it also succeeds in introducing X-23 in a surprisingly satisfying origins story.
+Not only is the film is a near-perfect swan song for an aged hero.
+It also succeeds in introducing X-23 in a surprisingly satisfying origins story.
 Never would anyone expect a 12-year-old to carry her own superheroine film, but Dafne Keen proves more than ready. (review)

 7. The Invisible Guest / Contratiempo (dir.
 Oriol Paulo)